-Mets' Cespedes (heel) exits after five innings
+Mets' Cespedes leaves game with sore heel

-New York Mets left fielder Yoenis Cespedes, who returned this past weekend from a hamstring injury, has left Monday night's game against the Chicago Cubs with a sore left heel.
+New York Mets left fielder Yoenis Cespedes, who returned this past weekend from a hamstring injury, left Monday night's 6-1 win against the Chicago Cubs with a sore left heel.

 Cespedes was visited in the field in the fifth inning by Mets manager Terry Collins and trainer Ray Ramirez.
-He stayed in the game to take his turn at-bat in the bottom of the inning, but didn't come back to the field to play in the sixth.
+He stayed in the game to take his turn at bat in the bottom of the inning, but he didn't return to the field in the sixth.

+Cespedes said after the game the heel has bothered him for years, and that he expected to play Tuesday night.
+"I'm just trying to be a little cautious,'' he said through a translator.

 Cespedes went 1-for-3 before being pulled.
 He was replaced in the left field by Juan Lagares.